Fonsan/dunder/Readme.md

-A simple way of doing heavy work in a background process and when you really need the object it will block until it is done
+A simple way of doing heavy work in a background process and blocking until done when you really need the object.

 Preloading using the [proxy pattern](http://sourcemaking.com/design_patterns/proxy) Heavily inspired by Adam Sandersons [post](http://endofline.wordpress.com/2011/01/18/ruby-standard-library-delegator/)